Czech Republic–India relations: Agreements

-Both India and Czech Republic are equally interested in being educated about the history and culture of the other country.
-Czech people are passionate about yoga, Ayurveda and Indian religious texts.
-Many universities in the Czech Republic have a long history of offering education about Indian culture, languages, literature and history.
-Similarly, in the Delhi University in India, students can learn Czech language and history, and are increasingly eager to visit Czech Republic to explore the architecture, history and beauty.

-Trade and Investment
+Economic relations

 For many decades, Czechoslovakia was one of India's main trading partners among other the East-European countries.
 Many Czech companies have contributed in developing India's industrial future by delivering the necessary equipment required for the power and engineering industries and sectors.
 Even in today's world, the Czech Republic is very often associated in India with famous Czech companies like Skoda, Tatra, Bata and Zetor.
 The science and technology sectors are some of the most favourable areas of future cooperation between India and Czech Republic.
 Sectors such as petrochemicals, food processing and civil aviation are also reported to be areas where both countries can benefit from each other.

 From 2012 onwards, bilateral trade between India and Czech Republic has amounted to about more than a billion U.S. dollars.
 In 2017, the bilateral trade turnover was 1466 million U.S. dollars.
 Czech companies mainly export cars, machinery energy facilities and turbines to India, while Indian companies mainly export electrical machinery, iron and steel, cotton and organic chemicals to Czech Republic.
 Furthermore, Indian companies like Infosys, Ashok Leyland and Tata Tea have also invested in sectors of the Czech Republic such as IT, vehicles, textile, and tea.
 Inspired by the investment activities of companies such as Škoda Auto and Tatra in India, a number of other prospective Czech companies are considering investment projects in India in sectors like transportation, power, defence and machinery.

 An important sector of bilateral trade cooperation between the two countries is the automotive industry.
 Skoda Auto is flourishing in India with its widespread productions of Skoda cars as well as a collection of 106 outlets, 69 dealerships and 67 service centres across the country.
 In 2017, Škoda Auto sold 17,438 units in India.
 In July 2018, Czech vehicle manufacturer Tatra was reported to be stepping into a partnership along with Reliance Defence in order to build military trucks for India.
 The company's engagement in building goods for the Indian defence industry is another activity that highlights the strengthening of economic relations between India and Czech Republic.
 By far, one of the biggest successes of a Czech company in India is that of Bata as it possesses an extensive sales network across the entire country.
 It was reported that the company expects India to serve as its most important market by the end of 2018.
 At the end of December 2017, Bata India reported a 6.2 per cent rise in its net sales.